 There are three differing popular interpretations of proportionate response:

-1. Left-leaning voices insist that proportionate response involves inflicting roughly the same damage on the other side as the other side inflicts on them.
+Left-leaning voices insist that proportionate response involves inflicting roughly the same damage on the other side as the other side inflicts on it.
 For instance, if a campaign of Gazan rockets end ups killing three Israelis, as is more in line with the attacks prior to 2023, the response of Israel should be to kill approximately three Gazans.

-2. Right-leaning voices insist that proportionate response is a foolish, self-defeating policy in warfare, and that the way to end a war is with an overwhelmingly disproportionate response that causes the enemy to surrender or be annihilated.
+Right-leaning voices insist that proportionate response is a foolish, self-defeating policy in warfare, and that the way to end a war is with an overwhelmingly disproportionate response that causes the enemy to surrender or be annihilated.

-3. Experts in international law explain that proportionate response means that a nation's army must consider the amount of damage inflicted on the other side that would be needed to reach its military goals.
+Experts in international law explain that proportionate response means that a nation's army must consider the amount of damage inflicted on the other side that would be needed to reach its military goals.
 Thus, Israel's actions may be justifiable.

 All three sides are getting proportionate response wrong.